One of the great mysteries of debtor/creditor law is the community property discharge in bankruptcy.

 The take-away here is that the post bankruptcy terrain for a married couple where only one files for bankruptcy is uneven.

 How well the community property discharge works depends on what the non filer hoped to achieve by not filing.
+And how diligently the non filer asserts the benefits bestowed by the community property discharge.

 More on community property